-The school has a proud history, being the oldest Catholic school on the Central Coast.
-It was firstly established by the Sisters of St Joseph as Our Lady of the Rosary Catholic School in Gosford in 1910.
-The school moved to its present site in 1960 and was known originally as St Joseph's.
+The School has a proud history, being the oldest Catholic school on the Central Coast.
+It was first established by the Sisters of St Joseph as Our Lady of the Rosary Catholic School in Gosford in 1910.
+The School moved to its present site in 1960 and was known originally as St Joseph's.
 At that stage, classes commenced at Kindergarten and went through to the Leaving Certificate, occupying the one campus on Victoria Street adjacent to the church.
-In 1967 the school was renamed St Patrick's and became a primary school catering only for K-6.
+In 1967 the School was renamed St Patrick's and became a primary school catering only for K-6.
 The rapid growth of the Central Coast saw the expansion of St Patrick's to two sites in 1986.

-Currently the Melbourne Street campus accommodates the school office, infants' classes, infants' library, infants' staffroom and canteen.
+Currently the Melbourne Street campus accommodates the School office, infants' classes, infants' library, infants' staffroom and canteen.
 The primary classes, hall, Learning and Resource Centre (LARC), music room, art room, primary staffroom, canteen, uniform shop, church and parish office are situated on the Victoria Street campus.
 Before and after school care (OSHC) and vacation care is provided on site and is currently operated by CatholicCare on the infants' campus.

-Our current enrolment is 368 students which has slowly increased over the last seven years.
-St Patrick's Catholic Primary School draws from a wide geographical area, with children travelling from as far away as Kulnura, Mangrove Mountain and Spencer in the west, Koolewong in the south, Avoca, Kincumber and Terrigal in the east as well as from the local surrounding areas of East Gosford.
+The School's current enrolment is 367 students which has remained steady over the last few years.
+The School draws from a wide geographical area, with children travelling from as far away as Kulnura, Mangrove Mountain and Spencer in the west, Koolewong in the south, Springfield, Erina and Green Point in the east as well as from the local surrounding areas of Gosford and East Gosford.
 This demographic contains a vast spread of socio-economic backgrounds.
-There are approximately 90 students from a language background other than English (LBOTE), with 34 of these learning English as their second language (ESL).
-Over the last seven years the multicultural aspect of the school has grown rapidly.
-There is no one particular ethnic group that dominates the school; rather there is quite a diverse spread of cultural groups represented in our student body.

-We have Aspect classes for children with autism on both campuses, with a total enrolment of twenty children in these classes.
+There are approximately 100 students from a language background other than English (LBOTE), with 36 of these learning English as their second language (ESL).
+Over the last seven years the multicultural aspect of the School has grown rapidly.
+There is no one particular ethnic group that dominates the School; rather there is quite a diverse spread of cultural groups represented in our student body.
+Aspect classes for children with autism are situated on both campuses, with a total enrolment of twenty children in these classes.

 Students were also given the opportunity to participate in a wide range of activities including: choir, recorder group, private music lessons (keyboard and guitar), Junk Yard Orchestra, coding, play pod, art club, various inter-school and Diocesan sporting events, gala days, surf safety days, a two week intensive swimming program for children in Years 1 and 2, public speaking competitions, debating and the Peer Support program.
+2017 also saw the introduction of the School Band supported by the Gosford Conservatorium.